 Keep Pests at Bay

 For some reason certain bugs and pests are attracted to air conditioning units, which can be harmful if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit with a reasonably wide perimeter of 24 – 36 inches.
+To keep ants and other pests away, use an eco-friendly pesticide around the base of the unit with a reasonably wide perimeter of 24 – 36 inches.